PeterSenpai/302-project/documents-and-notes/features.md

 ---

-## Feature 4: Choosing a questionnaire (this feature is lower priority)
+## Feature 4: Choosing a questionnaire (this feature has lower priority)
 For this feature, the user will have the ability to choose a questionnaire from a list of available questionnaires that they will be presented with in the UI.
 The chosen questionnaire will then be rendered to the user.
 To accomplish this feature, the following tasks will need to be completed.

 ### Tasks: